 Southern California wildfires trigger mass destruction, hurting families, economy

-Thousands of people in Southern California were forced to evacuate this week as wind-whipped wildfires continued to blaze across Ventura County.
+Thousands of people in Southern California have been forced to evacuate as wind-whipped wildfires continue to blaze across Ventura County.

-Authorities confirmed the death of a 70-year-old woman late Friday.
-The woman, who is currently unnamed, was reportedly killed in a car crash along an evacuation route last Wednesday.
-Her death is the first connected to the six wildfires in the region.
+Authorities confirmed the death of a 70-year-old woman on Dec.
+8. Virginia Pesola was reportedly killed in a car crash along an evacuation route on Dec.
+6. Her death is the first connected to the six wildfires in the region.

-In addition, one unnamed firefighter has reportedly been injured and three others were burned, the Los Angeles Times reported.
+In addition, one unnamed firefighter has reportedly been injured and three other people were burned, the Los Angeles Times reported.

 What's more, the "Skirball Fire" erupted on Dec.
 6, burning 422 acres and threatening many of the multimillion-dollar homes in Los Angeles' Bel-Air neighborhood, Reuters reported.

-The Skirball fire was reportedly caused by "an illegal cooking fire at an encampment in a brush area adjacent to where Sepulveda Boulevard crosses under the San Diego (405) Freeway," a Los Angeles Times reporter tweeted on Tuesday.
+The Skirball fire was reportedly caused by "an illegal cooking fire at an encampment in a brush area adjacent to where Sepulveda Boulevard crosses under the San Diego (405) Freeway," the Los Angeles Times reported on Tuesday.

 In light of the Thomas Fire and others, here’s what you need to know about California wildfires.